theupdateframework/taps/tap4.md

 Custom targets metadata is exempted from this requirement.
 If the targets metadata matches across repositories, return this metadata.
 Otherwise, report the mismatch to the user.
-If all repositories in the current assignment have not signed any metadata about the target, then take one of the following two actions.
+If all repositories in the current mapping have not signed any metadata about the target, then take one of the following two actions.
 If the "terminating" attribute is set to true, report that there is no metadata about the target.
-Otherwise, proceed to similarly interpret the next assignment.
+Otherwise, proceed to similarly interpret the next mapping.

 # Security Analysis